Simulation of Beam-Beam Effects and Tevatron Experience: Numerical simulations of beam-beam effects

 We have validated the code using available experimental data.
-As an example, Figs. \ref{vorb_bunch} and \ref{scallops} show a good reproduction of the two distinct effects in bunch to bunch differences caused by beam-beam effects: variation of vertical bunch centroid position due to long range dipole kicks, and variation of transverse emittance blowup caused by difference in tunes and chromaticities.
+As an example, Figures \ref{vorb_bunch} and \ref{scallops} show a good reproduction of the two distinct effects in the bunch to bunch differences caused by beam-beam effects: variation of vertical bunch centroid position due to long range dipole kicks, and variation of transverse emittance blowup caused by difference in tunes and chromaticities.
+We also demonstrated that scallops can be reduced by moving the working point farther from 5th order resonance.

+In addition, Lifetrac was validated against another weak-strong tracking code Sixtrack on the case of the Large Hadron Collider, and good agreement was observed \cite{SixBenchmark}.